 The issued capital of the Company amounting to € 308,978,241.98 was divided into 120,861,783 no-par-value bearer shares on the date this Annual General Meeting was convened.
 Each share confers one vote.
 All the shares are of the same type.
 The Company held no treasury shares on the date when this Annual General Meeting was convened.

 2. Requirements for attendance at annual general meetings and the exercise of voting rights

 Only those shareholders who have, prior to the Annual General Meeting, registered with the Company and provided proof of entitlement to attend the Annual General Meeting and exercise their voting rights will be entitled to attend the Annual General Meeting and exercise their voting rights.

-The proof of entitlement to attend the Annual General Meeting and exercise voting rights must relate to such status as at the start of the 21st day before the Annual General Meeting, i.e. as at 00.00 hours on 16 April 2014 (the proof of entitlement reference date).
-A specific proof of shareholding issued by the custodian in writing or by electronic mail (as defined in section 126b German Civil Code (BGB)) in German or English will suffice as proof of entitlement.
+The proof of entitlement to attend the Annual General Meeting and exercise voting rights must relate to such status as at the start of the 21st day before the Annual General Meeting, i. e. as at 00.00 hours on 7 April 2016 (the proof of entitlement reference date).
+A specific proof of shareholding issued by the custodian in writing or by electronic mail (as defined in section 126b of the German Civil Code (BGB)) in German or English will suffice as proof of entitlement.

 c/o Deutsche Bank AG